 Most of the recent Windows Operating Systems with preinstalled packages/applications are available for download officially in VHDX/VHD file format.
 Even though these VHD files are mainly made for Microsoft’s server virtualization hypervisor: Hyper-V, but still we can use them on Oracle VirtualBox.

 By using pre-installed virtual machine disk files, we can save a considerable amount of time.
 This simple guide shows how to open and use VHDX and VHD files in Oracle VirtualBox on a desktop computer.

-VHD: It is an older format.
-If you have any virtual machine image in VHD disk format, it is simple and straight forward to attach and use it on VirtualBox.
+- VHD: It is an older format of Microsoft Virtual Hard disk.
+If you have any virtual machine image in VHD disk format, it is simple and straightforward to attach and use on VirtualBox.
 You do not need to convert it to any other formats.

-VHDX: It is the latest and recent format you will find.
-Most of the preinstalled images are available in this format from the Microsoft website.
+- VHDX: It is the upgraded version of VHD.
+It has lots of improved features than the earlier version.
+Most of the Microsoft preinstalled images are available in this format.
 By default, VHDX will be opened as read-only in VirtualBox.
 As you are aware, with a read-only disk we can’t boot and use Operating System.
-In most of the cases, the Operating System will not boot from VHDX in VirtualBox.
+In most cases, the Operating System will not boot from VHDX in VirtualBox.